vivishno/testRepoName/README.md

-# GitHub Action for deploying ARM templates for Azure
+# GitHub Action for deploying ARM template to Azure

 ## Usage